Connect with us

 Q: Looking ahead, where is your consulting practice going, and what impact do you want to make?

-A: My vision is to expand my consulting practice by developing structured educational programs aimed at beauty founders and specialists transitioning into leadership roles.
-I plan to create a model that merges service culture, emotional intelligence, and operational clarity, customized for the U.S. market.
-My mission is to assist entrepreneurs who desire growth without sacrificing their values or identity.
-I view service as an interconnected ecosystem rather than a simple transaction, and I aim to reshape how teams communicate, collaborate, and build client trust.
-Ultimately, I aspire to contribute to a more sustainable, human-centered beauty industry, where systems enhance human potential rather than overshadow it.
+A: Looking ahead, I aim to expand my consulting practice by building structured educational programs for beauty founders and specialists transitioning into leadership.
+I plan to develop a model that blends service culture, emotional intelligence, and operational clarity tailored to the U.S. market.
+My goal is to support entrepreneurs who want growth without losing their values or identity.
+I see service as an ecosystem, not a transaction, and I want to influence how teams communicate, collaborate, and create client trust.
+Ultimately, I want to contribute to a more sustainable, human-centered beauty industry where systems empower people rather than replace them.

 Advertisement